Weleetka, Oklahoma: History

 Weleetka was once a major railroad town, serving as the division point for the Fort Smith and Western Railway.
 All train crews changed out in Weleetka; the town also housed major shops and repair facilities for the steam locomotives.
 Headquartered in Fort Smith, Arkansas, the Fort Smith and Western was a railroad that operated in the states of Arkansas and Oklahoma.
 The railroad's main line extended 217 miles, from Ft.
 Smith through Weleetka to Guthrie.
 The Fort Smith and Western owned a subsidiary, St. Louis, El Reno and Western, which began operating 42 miles between Guthrie and El Reno, Oklahoma in June 1904.
 The railroad also acquired 32.5 miles of trackage rights over the Missouri-Kansas-Texas Railroad from Fallis, Oklahoma to Oklahoma City.

 The railroad supported much of the business and hotels of the city in the first half of the 1900s.
 Trains entering town from the East were switched and broken down in Weleetka, and dispatched northwest for either Oklahoma City, Guthrie or El Reno.
 Due to the railroad yard in Weleetka, the single westbound train could thus become two westbound trains.
 The reverse was true for eastbound trains.
 Weleetka was vital to the life of the railroad.
 The railroad provided regular passenger service and at one time boasted through Pullman sleeping cars to and from St. Louis and Oklahoma City.
 The route of the FS&W served no major population centers, but did serve major coal mining operations in eastern Oklahoma at Coal Creek, Bokoshe, and McCurtain.
 Other towns served included Crowder, Okemah, Boley, Prague, Vernon, Indianola and Meridian.
 A major portion of the road's freight traffic was metallurgical-grade coal from San Bois Coal Company mines near McCurtain.
 As coal traffic declined, an oil discovery near Okemah brought additional traffic, which postponed the abandonment of the railroad.
 The Missouri-Kansas-Texas Railroad withdrew trackage rights between Fallis and Oklahoma City in January 1939 after FS&W defaulted on rental fees, and when the Fort Smith and Western ceased operations on February 9, 1939, Weleetka lost its major employer.

-Beginning in 1930, both cotton production and railroad service declined, followed by a steady loss of population throughout the 20th Century.
-Weleetka remained a trading center for its area, and in 2000, there were still 1,014 residents.
-Ten churches, a school system, and a weekly newspaper, the Weleetkan, served the community.
+Beginning in 1930, both cotton production and railroad service declined, followed by a steady loss of population.
+Weleetka remained a trading center for its area.
+The weekly Weleetka American newspaper ran from 1902 to 1975.
+Ten churches and a school system served the community.
 The Weleetka Town Hall and Jail were included in the National Register of Historic Places listings in Okfuskee County, Oklahoma (NR 93000156).
-The 2010 population had declined further to 998.